nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 ## Finished project

 Another IKEA dupe for the books!
 I couldn't justify the price tag of the IKEA serving board and having so much scrap wood comes in handy.
 Play around with attaching your boards together as well- sometimes glue isn't enough!
-This would be a great project to practice dowel or bowtie joints to secure the wood boards together.
+This would be a great project to practice dowel or butterfly joints to secure the wood boards together.
 All you need are dowel pins and a drill bit of the same size.